Motion-Controller/prj_UPA_minimal/README.md

 and
 can be used with Arduino boards or a plain ATmega328 microprocessor.

-On this small project [prj_UPA_minimal]([https://github.com/nikoschalikias/prj_UPA_minimal) we deploy UPA firmware on a minimal and tidy implementation, to be used with a 3D printer controller with SPI only GLCD interface like [n-PRO-3DP](https://www.n-blocks.net/nmodules/doku.php?id=nblocks:ni-pro-3dp), [SmoothieBoard](http://smoothieware.org/smoothieboard) and other boards driven by Smoothieware.
+On this small project [prj_UPA_minimal]([https://github.com/nikoschalikias/prj_UPA_minimal), we deploy UPA firmware on a minimal and tidy implementation, to be used with a 3D printer controller with SPI only GLCD interface like [n-PRO-3DP](https://www.n-blocks.net/nmodules/doku.php?id=nblocks:ni-pro-3dp), [SmoothieBoard](http://smoothieware.org/smoothieboard) and other boards driven by Smoothieware.
 With the UPA minimal Board, any 20x4 LCD can be used with Smoothieware.

-The Board is developed in iterations: starting with a Breadboard first iteration, a perforated-board 2nd iteration and ending with a PCB
+The Board is developed in iterations: starting with a Breadboard 1st iteration, a perforated-board 2nd iteration and  a PCB 3d iteration

 ---
 Block Diagram